-The Church of Jesus Christ is rooted in the truth of the restored Gospel of Jesus Christ and God’s vision for mankind as communicated through scripture.
-It represents the kingdom of Jesus Christ as He established it here on earth; restored in glory for mankind with the same gifts, ordinances, structure and faith.
-The Church serves humbly as a gateway through which God’s spirit can be shared with the world.
+The Church represents the kingdom of Jesus Christ as He established it here on earth; restored in glory for mankind with the same gifts, ordinances, structure and faith.
+The Church serves humbly as a forum through which God’s spirit can be shared with the world.
 It is a spiritual home for people across the globe and a conduit for God’s blessings and miracles.